 Music at Bradfield aims to play an invaluable role in the development of each and every pupil, enriching the lives of all who come to the College.
 We encourage and enthuse those of all abilities, with enjoyment and excellence at the heart of our provision.
 Participation in Music goes far beyond 'just' playing an instrument or singing.
 It enables pupils to learn skills for life and develop their sense of self, preparing them for any future employment.
-Each lesson, exam and performance that Bradfield's musicians take part in allows them to demonstrate commitment, analytical skill, creativity, discipline, confidence, team-work, and so much more.
+Each lesson, exam and performance that Bradfield's musicians take part in allows them to demonstrate commitment, analytical skill, creativity, discipline, confidence, teamwork, and so much more.
 Music also possesses qualities that should place it at the forefront of all pupil's wellbeing, both personal and social, aiding their quest to better understand themselves and the world around them.
 Pupils are encouraged to be proactive in starting their own projects and bands; our staff are always available to give the advice and support they might need in doing so.
-Please direct any enquiries about Music and the ensembles outlined below to Matthew Lowe (Director of Music).
-The following list is not exhaustive and tries to represent the main opportunities provided. flagship group, performing at all major Bradfield Concerts Choral and Chapel Music College Chapel Choir
+Please direct any enquiries about Music and the ensembles outlined below to Matt Lowe (Director of Music).
+The following list is not exhaustive and tries to represent the main opportunities provided.

+flagship group, performing at all major Bradfield Concerts, Choral and Chapel Music

+Choral and Chapel Music

+Chapel Choir

-College Chapel Choir is one of Bradfield's flagship groups.
-This is, perhaps, apt given the conception of the College in 1850 by Reverend Thomas Stevens, was to be a choir school.
-The Choir consists of approximately 40 auditioned members, chosen from all ages.
-It sings at a weekly Friday night service, all major festivals, (Remembrance Day, Confirmation, etc.) and enjoys a busy Christmas season with carol services in the College, local community and London.
-The Choir also regularly undertake external engagements, having sung in Winchester, Gloucester, Southwark and Chichester Cathedrals.
-The Chapel Choir will be touring China in the autumn of 2020.
+Chapel Choir is one of Bradfield's flagship groups.
+This is apt given the conception of the College in 1850 by Reverend Thomas Stevens, was to be a choir school.
+With pupil participation high, the junior choir (approx. 35 pupils) and senior choir (approx. 25 pupils) combine for all major events (Remembrance Day, Confirmation, etc.).
+The choir have the responsibility of leading the weekly Friday night service and enjoys a busy Christmas season with carol services in the College, local community and London.
+They also regularly undertake external engagements, recently singing with Royal Holloway and in Winchester, Gloucester, Southwark and Chichester Cathedrals.

-Bradfield Bellas
+Bradfield Voices